Aerolab/frontend-developer-coding-challenge/README.md

 ## Evaluation

-We're not grading a finished product.
-We're trying to understand:
+We're trying to understand how you work, not whether you finish:

-- **How you reason.** Tradeoffs, scope decisions, what you choose to build first and why.
+- **How you reason about scope.** Tradeoffs, sequencing, what you choose to build first and why.
-- **How you collaborate.** With us, and with your AI tools.
-Showing how you steer, verify, and correct AI output is a strong signal.
-- **Code quality at speed.** Clean, readable code under time pressure.
-Naming, structure, types.
+- **How you work with AI.** Prompting, steering, verifying output, rejecting weak suggestions, and keeping the codebase coherent as you iterate.
+- **How you collaborate with us.** Thinking out loud, asking the right questions, pushing back, and knowing when to drop something.
+- **Code judgment.** Whether you actually read what gets shipped and step in when it doesn't hold up — naming, types, structure, dead code, weird abstractions.
 - **Product sense.** Does what you build feel good to use?
-Did you notice the small things?
+Did you notice the small details?
-- **Communication.** Thinking out loud, asking the right questions, knowing when to say "let's not bother with that now."

 ## Aerolab